A Message from EMD’s President

 To Energy Resource Geologists Around the World:

-As a Division of the AAPG, EMD is part of a professional association of some 36,000 geologists working in the U.S. and overseas, which leads the way in developing new methods and techniques in the exploration and production for these new energy resources, with an emphasis on building up reserves located in the U.S. and in other cooperative areas of the world.
-To accomplish these tasks, the need continues to develop the science of energy resource geology and technology in supporting the exploration and development of unconventional resources, as well as the traditional nuclear-based and thermal-based energy resources to support a strong economy in the U.S. and around the world.
-In the meantime, the various forms of renewable energy attempt to become an integral part of the energy future.
+As a Division of the AAPG, EMD is part of a professional association of some 36,000 (current number for AAPG membership) geologists working in the U.S. and overseas, which leads the way in disseminating information about new methods and techniques in the exploration for and production of these new energy resources.
+The need continues to develop the science and technology of energy resource geology for exploration and development of unconventional resources, as well as the traditional nuclear-based and thermal-based energy resources.
+These resources will support strong economies around the world as renewable energy sources attempt to become an integral part of the energy future.

-EMD members are an integral part of the AAPG membership and you will find EMD members assisting in their local societies and on a regional, national and international level in the development of the science of geology and geophysics in special symposia, workshops, short courses, and field trips.
-EMD members also contribute to the well-known AAPG Bulletin, the AAPG EXPLORER, in EMD memoirs and special publications and in the EMD-suppored journal, Natural Resources Research, and the DEG journal, Environmental Geosciences.
+EMD members are integral to the AAPG membership and you will find them assisting in their local societies and on a regional, national and international level in the development of the science of geology and geophysics in special symposia, workshops, short courses, and field trips.
+EMD members contribute to the AAPG Bulletin, the AAPG EXPLORER, to EMD memoirs and special publications, to the EMD-supported journal, Natural Resources Research, and the DEG journal, Environmental Geosciences.

-It is my expressed opinion that environmental concerns drive policy and policy drives conventional, unconventional and alternative energy resources exploration and development, regardless of their respective merits.
-Thus, combined with the increasing number of member benefits coming from the Division of Professional Affairs (DPA <http://dpa.aapg.org/> ) and the Division of Environmental Geosciences (DEG <http://deg.aapg.org/> ), the three Divisions provide relevancy and depth to AAPG and AAPG membership.
-The outstanding member benefits that have been provided by AAPG for many decades, and are complemented by the increasing contributions from the EMD, the DPA and the DEG, help make us better geoscientists and better prepared for the challenges of the 21st Century.
+We have all seen that environmental concerns commonly drive policy and that policy affects all energy resources exploration and development, regardless of the respective merits of the policies and the underlying concerns.
+Environmental and policy concerns are of special interest to other divisions of AAPG: respectively, the Division of Environmental Geosciences and the Division of Professional Affairs (DPA).
+The three Divisions provide relevancy and depth to AAPG and AAPG membership.
+The member benefits provided by AAPG for many decades are complemented by the increasing contributions from the EMD, DPA, DEG, and the new Petroleum Structure and Geomechanics Division that help make us better geoscientists, better prepared for the challenges of the 21st Century.

-So, if you are a member of AAPG, just click a box in your AAPG profile to become a member of EMD with access to all of the Commodity Committee Members Only webpages and associated technical information.
-If you are a geologist working on energy resources and are not an AAPG member, what are you waiting for, an invitation?
-OK, here it is, see AAPG and EMD Membership Applications.
-You won’t regret it.
+So, if you are a member of AAPG, just click a box in your AAPG profile to become a member of EMD with access to all of the Members Only webpages and associated technical information.
+If you are a geologist working on energy resources and are not an AAPG member, and are waiting for an invitation, here it is: see AAPG and EMD Membership Applications.
+You won't regret it.